dmbarbour/wikilon/docs/StateModels.md

 It seems to me that I should be able to model CRDTs as a special object type in the auxiliary state model as it is currently defined.
 But the question would be how CRDTs are to be shared.
 I suppose a read authority would be necessary for replication.

+# Rejected Ideas

+It sounded good at the time.

+## Ad-Hoc Attributes Attenuation (Rejected!)

+The idea of *ad-hoc attributes attenuation* is users might want to define their own permissions-like attributes that may be attenuated.
+The implementation of this idea is pretty straightforward: we add some more text to our capabilities, such as:

+        "RW /xyzzy/foo/ +x +y -z"

+Here, I have three attributes "+x" "+y" and "-z", separated by whitespace.
+I'm going to keep it simple by forbidding whitespace in my path and attributes.
+These attributes are meaningless at the resource layer, but they might be meaningful to user code.
+So we'll simply pass them together with our *query* and *update* messages.

+I listed 'positive' vs. 'negative' attributes.
+The difference would impact attenuation via simple monotonicity rule: *we may remove positive attributes or add negative attributes*.
+With read-write permissions, however, we could modify any attributes.
+They only become monotonic for query or post.

+However, there are many weaknesses for this design:

+* hurts caching because we don't know which attributes affect query results
+* implicit transitivity isn't visible for reasoning about covert channels
+* attributes difficult to abstract, painful to parse, easy to forget
+* more complicated type signatures for our file objects
+* requires extending APIs for manipulating attributes

+A good alternative to attributes attenuation is to leverage value sealing together with the scripting support.
+The script could unseal the attributes then pass them on.
+Anyone with access to the sealer could create a new set of attributes.